Help Prevent Dust Explosions

 ENSURE ELECTRICAL WIRING AND EQUIPMENT IS APPROVED FOR USE IN YOUR DUST HAZARD CONDITIONS.
 According to OSHA, "The use of proper electrical equipment in hazardous locations is crucial to eliminating a common ignition source.
 See OSHA 29 CFR 1910.399 to determine your level of hazard.

 USE ONLY VACUUM CLEANERS APPROVED FOR DUST COLLECTION IN YOUR HAZARD CONDITIONS.
-Essential in hazardous dust environments, vacuums approved for Class II conditions don't produce sparks.
+Essential in hazardous dust environments, explosion proof vacuums approved for Class II conditions don't produce sparks.

 PERFORM REGULAR PREVENTATIVE MAINTENANCE ON EQUIPMENT.
 Equipment in bad repair is a common cause of ignition.